Hydrodynamics of a single filament moving in a fluid spherical membrane: Results

 Based on this understanding, we combine the results of \cref{fig:pa_001,,fig:pa_100} into \cref{fig:pa_1}, by rescaling the length in $x-$axis with $\ell^\star=\left(\ell_0^{-1}+R^{-1}\right)^{-1}$, which asymptotes to the expected limits.
 With this rescaling, the computed parallel resistance for a wide range of $\ell_0/R$ collapse to its planar membrane values when $L/R<1$ (lighter colors), and show weak positive deviations at larger $L/R$ values.

 \cref{fig:ro_001,,fig:ro_100,,fig:ro_1} present the rotational resistance at the same limits as the parallel motion.
-As can be seen, similar to the parallel resistance, the rotational resistance closely matched that of a planar membrane, when the filament's length is appropriately made dimensionless by $\ell^\star$.
+As it can be seen, similar to the parallel resistance, the rotational resistance closely matched that of a planar membrane, when the filament's length is appropriately made dimensionless by $\ell^\star$.

 Finally, in \cref{fig:pe_001,,fig:pe_100,,fig:pe_1} we present the variations of translational drag in perpendicular direction as a function of the filament's length in the same regimes.
 When $\ell_{0}/R\ll1$ and $L/R\ll1$, the computed drag coefficients converge to the planar membrane values.
 In contrast to the parallel and rotational drag, we observe strong positive deviations from the planar membrane results with increasing $L/R$.
-This demonstrates that flow confinement effects have a significantly stronger effect on $\xi_\perp$ than $\xi_\parallel$ and $\xi_\Omega$.
+This demonstrates that flow confinement have a significantly stronger effect on $\xi_\perp$ than $\xi_\parallel$ and $\xi_\Omega$.
 In the limit of $\ell_0/R \gg 1$, similar to the previous cases, the dynamics becomes independent of $\ell_0$, resulting in the collapse of all data when plotted against $L/R$.
 However, these variations are significantly stronger than those in parallel and rotational resistance functions.
-As expected rescaling the length against $\ell^\star$ cannot collapse the data.
+As expected rescaling the length with $\ell^\star$ cannot collapse the data.
+Note that to move in perpendicular direction and to remain bound to the membrane, the filament needs to deform and change its curvature.
+These deformations are induced by membrane-filament interactions in the radial direction, and produce no net force in the surface of the sphere.
+Thus, the computed instantaneous perpendicular resistance remains unchanged by these deformations.

 \cref{fig:flow_pe_1_point} shows the flow generated by a point-force placed on the equator and pointing towards the south-pole.
 Note that we have subtracted the flows due to the pure rotational motion of the membrane and surrounding fluids, as discussed earlier in this section.
 As it can be seen, the boundedness of spherical geometry produces strong flow reversal and re-circulation regions as we move in the direction perpendicular to the point-force ($\hat{\mathbf{\phi}}$), whereas the flows remain parallel to the point-force, when moving in the direction parallel to the force ($\hat{\mathbf{\theta}}$).